 Where there's a will there's a way.

 There are different types of credit cards offered by different banks and financial organisations in Australia.
-If you apply for a credit card with a bank that you already have an account with, the application process might be faster and easier.
+If you apply for a credit card with a bank with which you already have an account, the application process might be faster and easier.
 You can get a credit card with different limits like $500, $1000, $2000 etc.